Native American Heritage Month

 November is Native American Heritage Month, also known as American Indian and Alaska Native Heritage Month, and is a time to honor the traditions, historical legacy, and culture of Native Americans and Alaska Native people.
 It is a time to become more educated about the full, complex history of colonization and oppression, as well as celebrate the contributions and achievements of Indigenous peoples from the past and of today.
 One resource we highly recommend exploring is the Smithsonian National Museum of the American Indian and its Native Knowledge 360° project.

 How can you celebrate Native American Heritage Month?
 Capstone authors Katrina M. Phillips (citizen of the Red Cliff Band of Lake Superior Ojibwe) and Andrea L. Rogers (citizen of the Cherokee Nation) have some great ideas to get you started.
-We also are shining a spotlight on our children’s books by Native American and Indigenous authors—including a preview of the Liam Kingbird’s Kingdom series—and have some fun downloadable bookmarks and resources for your classroom or library.
+We also are shining a spotlight on our children’s books by Native American and Indigenous authors and have some fun downloadable bookmarks and resources for your classroom or library.
 Be sure to also explore our newly transformed PebbleGo Next Indigenous Peoples’ History module for engaging lessons for your classroom with a balance of historical and modern Indigenous peoples.
 Join us in honoring Native American Heritage Month this month and throughout the year.

 Explore PebbleGo Next Indigenous People’s History